Heart Attack and Stroke Warning Signs

 - Nausea or vomiting

 If you think you are experiencing a heart attack, call 9-1-1 immediately.
-The faster you receive treatment, the better your changes of survival.
+The faster you receive treatment, the better your chances of survival.

-Scott & White is the only hospital in Central Texas with a system for responding to heart attacks that can shave precious minutes off the time it takes to get the patient in for the treatment (called angioplasty) to open the clogged artery.
+Scott & White has a system for responding to heart attacks that can shave precious minutes off the time it takes to get the patient in for the treatment (called angioplasty) to open the clogged artery.
 The national goal is to get 75% of all heart attack patients in for this treatment within 90 minutes.
 With our organized approach, 91% of heart attack patients reach that goal and we are committed to pushing that even higher.

 Heart burn symptoms can be confused with a heart attack.
 So how can you tell the difference?
 Unfortunately, it's not a simple answer.
 Even if you're not sure whether it's heartburn or a heart attack, have it checked out (tell a doctor about your symptoms).
 It really requires a detailed discussion with a physician to sort this out and, even then, the two are sometimes very difficult to distinguish.
 Fast action can save lives — maybe your own.